Café Theatre 2011 (13-16 April 2011)

 So well written that you won’t have to know a thing about Three Sisters in order to laugh your way through the evening.
 The writing is sharp, knowing, and cuts to the quick.”

--George Heymont, My Cultural Landscape
+George Heymont, My Cultural Landscape

 This madcap comedy follows three actresses across the footlights, down the rabbit hole and into a strangely familiar Wonderland that looks a lot like American theatre the resemblance is uncanny!
 Holly Seabé is a gorgeous TV star pursuing the cache stage acting can give her to help her land a movie role.
 Casey Mulgraw, the “Queen of Off-Off-Broadway,” has performed in 200 productions without pay.
 Lisabette Cartwright, a recent graduate of the Southern Methodist University theatre program, seeks a meaningful experience in theatre.